nextstepman/katakoda-scenarios/cloud-native-servicemesh/step1.md

-First step - install Kubernetes
+First step - setup Kubernetes.
+Kubernetes is already installed, but we need to setup the master node and join a slave node.

 ## First setup kubernetes on the master node